mschauer/PointProcessInference.jl/README.md

 via the Gibbs sampler.
 The data-generating intensity is not assumed to be necessarily piecewise constant.

 <img src="https://raw.githubusercontent.com/mschauer/PointProcessInference.jl/master/assets/coal.png" alt="Intensity estimate for the mining data." width="67%">
-*Illustration: Intensity estimate for the mining data.
-Data display as dot plot at the upper margin.*
+*Illustration: Intensity estimate for the UK mining disasters data.
+Data are displayed via the rug plot in the upper margin.*

 ## Installation